A Foodcentric Life

 Notes

-If you want potato salad the next day, double the recipe.
-Halve cold potatoes, add finely diced celery, a little mayonnaise, a little Dijon mustard, and a little finely chopped onion or shallot.
-Season to taste with salt, pepper and a little lemon zest for a fresh twist if desired.
+If you want potato salad the next day, refrigerate leftover potatoes in an airtight container.
+To make potato salad, halve cold potatoes, add a little finely diced celery, mayonnaise, a little Dijon mustard, and a little finely chopped onion or shallot.
+Season to taste with salt, pepper and a lemon zest for a fresh twist if desired.

 Nutrition